bsia/dex-method-counts/README.md

 Simple tool to output per-package method counts in an Android DEX executable grouped by package, to aid in getting under the 65,536 referenced method limit.
 More details are [in this blog post](http://blog.persistent.info/2014/05/per-package-method-counts-for-androids.html).

+It can also be used programmatically and is available from maven central

+`com.github.spyhunter99:dex-method-counts:2.0.1`

 To run it with Ant:

     $ ant jar